-A. reduced transaction costs.
+- A. reduced transaction costs.

-B. elimination of exchange rate risk.
+- B. elimination of exchange rate risk.

-C. increased price transparency that will promote Europe-wide competition.
+- C. increased price transparency will promote Europe-wide competition.

+- D. all of the above

-70. Monetary policy for the countries using the euro as a currency is now conducted by
+- 70. Monetary policy for the countries using the euro as a currency is now conducted by

-A. the Federal Reserve.
+- A. the Federal Reserve.

-B. the Bundesbank.
+- B. the Bundesbank.

-C. European Central Bank.
+- C. European Central Bank.

+- D. none of the above